OUT-of-SCHOOL

 Growing Rooted and Engaged Communities

-Ulu A‘e was formed in 2014 with the vision to have entire communities knowledgeable and engaged in the place they live.
-We deliver culture and place-based education for keiki and families of Honouliuli through half day and intersession student days, other cultural community programs and volunteer workdays.
+Ulu A‘e Learning Center was founded in 2014 with the vision to have entire communities rooted, knowledgeable about, and engaged in the places they live.
+We deliver culturally grounded, place-based out-of-school and community programs for keiki and families throughout West O‘ahu and beyond.

 Neneʻe